Last week we looked at Momentum and how movement can assist you to get that ball rolling.

 This leads to a deeper connection within ourselves and to others around us.

 This is the right environment to repair, thrive and grow.

 5 steps to optimising optimising momentum with nutrition

 When you eat better you are going to feel better.

 When you feel better, you are more inclined to make better choices that leads to you valuing yourself.
-It is when you are feeling good in yourself, in your energy levels, mind and body - you are more likely to be braver to get out of your comfort zone, changing your mind about what is possible for you
+You deserve to feel good every day, within yourself, with energy and real connection.
+In this state you are more likely to be braver and will get out of your comfort zone, changing your mind about what is possible for you